dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/multiple_outputs.rst

 Iterator of ``Result``
 ^^^^^^^^^^^^^^^^^^^^^^

-The :py:class:`MultipleResults` class is not the only way to return multiple results from a solid transform function.
+The :py:class:`MultipleResults <dagster.MultipleResults>` class is not the only way to return multiple results from a solid transform function.
 You can also yield multiple instances of the ``Result`` object.
 (Note: this is actually the core specification of the transform function: all other forms are implemented in terms of the iterator form.)

 .. literalinclude:: ../../dagster/tutorials/intro_tutorial/multiple_outputs.py